 Freshman applicants are students who did not attend college out of high school and have not earned more than 12 college credits.
 To be considered for freshman admission, you need to submit the completed application, your high school transcript and letters of recommendation from current or former military superiors or civilian supervisors.
 If you’ve been out of school more than three years, you don’t need to submit SAT or ACT scores.
 Please review all requirements for freshman applicants.
 We do not need proof of military documentation until after you are offered admission to the university.

 Transfer applicants should have attended college after high school or while you were on active duty and earned at least 12 college credits.
 Credit for basic military training is awarded to qualified students based on submission of required documentation.
+However, the Joint Services Transcript does not count towards the 12 credits necessary to be a transfer student or the 30 credits necessary to no longer be required to submit high school information.
 Visit the basic military credit policy for details.
 Please review all requirements for transfer applicants.
 We do not need proof of military documentation until after you are offered admission to the university.

 Terps love a challenge.
 A problem that needs a solution.
 A barrier that needs breaking down.
 You are smart, scrappy and determined.
 You value diversity, innovation, entrepreneurship and imagination.
 Ready to start your fearless journey?